 Deaf community perspectives on gene therapy

-While many individuals and families living with hearing loss actively pursue treatment and view the new developments in gene therapy with excitement, there are many Deaf individuals who view deafness and hearing loss as a cultural identity rather than a medical condition for which to seek a “cure.”
-For some, gene therapy presents a threat to Deaf culture and sign language, seeking to eradicate Deaf culture in favor of the norm of being a hearing individual in a world designed for hearing people.
+While many individuals and families living with hearing loss actively pursue treatment and view new developments in gene therapy as a meaningful treatment opportunity, there are many Deaf individuals who view deafness and hearing loss as a cultural identity rather than a medical condition for which to seek a “cure.”
+For some, gene therapy presents a threat to Deaf culture and sign language, seeking to eliminate Deaf identity and the use of sign language in favor of hearing as the default human experience.
 Deaf community members with this view cite that much gene therapy and medical research into hearing loss happens without consulting the Deaf and hearing loss community, and that hearing parents who have a child born with hearing loss are not given the option or the tools to effectively communicate with their child using sign language.

 Gene therapies raise the possibility of addressing hearing loss before an individual is able to make that decision for themselves.
 Unlike cochlear implants, which can be removed, gene therapy is not reversible once administered.
 For some in the Deaf community, this raises a fundamental concern: that Deaf culture, sign language, and the identity built around them could be rendered 'obsolete,' with no next generation of congenital non-hearers to carry them forward.